frederic-perez/AmE-dictionary/data/interjections.md

 __hiya__ An informal term of greeting.
 __hmm__ :two::hammer:
 __hmph__ A sound, usually made with a closed mouth, indicating annoyance or indignation.
-__holy cannoli__ :two: An expression that usually accompanies shock or excitment. _Holy cannoli, what the hell was that?_
+__holy cannoli__ :two: An expression that usually accompanies shock or excitement. _Holy cannoli, what the hell was that?_
 __holy guacamole__ An exclamation said when surprised, used when in shock or disbelief.
 __holy moley__ An exclamation of surprise, shock, or astonishment.
 __hosanna__ _n_